justmorpheus/vscode-eks/README.md

 # VSCode Code-server Deployment for Kubernetes Lab

 This repository contains scripts to deploy VSCode server using Terraform in EC2.
+This repo is designed to run on codespace as well as AWS Shell.

 > As cloud9 is deprecated, for labs and learning this script has been created.